open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 In a group, the `extends` section can now reference an imported group using this new reference syntax.
 Similarly, the `attributes` section of a group can reference an imported attribute.

 In the current semantic conventions specification, referencing a group is currently unsupported.
-There are several options for implementing this feature, depending on the uniqueness of the group ID agreed upon:
+Uniqueness within groups is scoped by the type of group.
+It is entirely possible to have an event and a metric identified by the same ID.

-- If a group ID is unique per group type, the following syntax could reference a group without ambiguity:
+Therefore, the following approach is proposed to reference a group:

 ```yaml
 groups: